TheJKM/MensaGuthaben-iOS/README.md

 If you find a bug, or want to provide some feedback / ideas, please open an issue.
 If you want to add a new card of an unsupported university / canteen, please open an issue.
 I plan to add a feature to scan such cards, so we can easily find the required data.
 If you want to contribute code, please open a pull request.

+# Privacy
+This app does not collect any data, and does not connect to any web service.

+# Licence
+Licensed under the GNU General Public License v3.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.